-Any student who wishes to withdraw from HBC must get approval from the Academic Dean, Student Advisor and Financial Aid Officer.
-Classes missed by students who drop without approval will be treated as absences and a grade of "F" will be assigned for each course in which the student was enrolled before unofficial withdrawal.
+Any student who wishes to withdraw from HBC must file a request to do so and get it signed by the Academic Dean, Student Advisor and Financial Aid Officer.
+Classes missed by students who stop attending class without filing the official, signed document will be treated as absences and a grade of "F" will be assigned for each course in which the student was enrolled without official withdrawal.